adamavenir/sarahavenir.com/content/blog/2019/courageous-positioning-and-why-its-hard.md

 The fear is real.
 Especially when you have a team of incredibly talented people counting on you to make decisions that will result in more and better work and not less.

-We’ve done [a lot of projects over the years](https://andyet.com/showcase), ranging from the impressive to the ridiculous.
+At &yet, we’ve done [a lot of projects over the years](https://andyet.com/showcase), ranging from the impressive to the ridiculous.
 It’s not only a challenge to find a throughline in all of these things, but to commit to a direction that utilizes our team’s vast range of capability, from marketing strategy to UX design to front-end development to software development.
 We’re a team of veterans with expertise both broad and deep.

 Not only that, but philosophically, we’ve always rebelled against the idea of pigeon-holing ourselves into “just one thing”.
 We are curious people who incorporate what we learn across disciplines into our work.
 We believe being a generalist does not mean being a “master of none”.
 [We do lots of things, and we do them well](https://lynnandtonic.com/thoughts/entries/good-better-best/).